-104. SUPPORT and seek opportunities to streamline the regulatory process as well as encourage the development of regulations that are appropriate and flexible.

-105. SUPPORT policies, programs and funding increases that enable new technologies, practices, and services to improve mobility to vulnerable populations.

-106. SUPPORT legislative efforts to increase and improve waterborne transportation of goods when it increases safety.
+- SUPPORT and seek opportunities to streamline the regulatory process as well as encourage the development of regulations that are appropriate and flexible. - SUPPORT policies, programs and funding increases that enable new technologies, practices, and services to improve mobility to vulnerable populations. - SUPPORT legislative efforts to increase and improve waterborne transportation of goods when it increases safety.

-VETERANS
+Veterans

-107. SUPPORT legislation to increase availability, accessibility, and utilization of Veterans Benefits.

-108. SUPPORT legislation to provide America's veterans organizations with resources to make necessary repairs to or replacement of their meeting halls and facilities.

-109. SUPPORT legislation that enhances health care/mental health care in support of veterans.

-110. SUPPORT legislation that would focus on getting homeless veterans off the street and into housing, including an increase in federal investment in HUD VASH vouchers.
+- SUPPORT legislation to increase availability, accessibility, and utilization of Veterans Benefits. - SUPPORT legislation to provide America's veterans organizations with resources to make necessary repairs to or replacement of their meeting halls and facilities. - SUPPORT legislation that enhances health care/mental health care in support of veterans. - SUPPORT legislation that would focus on getting homeless veterans off the street and into housing, including an increase in federal investment in HUD VASH vouchers. - SUPPORT legislative efforts to advance the exoneration of the Port Chicago 50.

-WASTE MANAGEMENT
+Waste Management

-- 111. SUPPORT legislation that protects human health and the environment from exposure to hazardous materials and hazardous wastes. - 112.
-SUPPORT legislative efforts that establish producer responsibility for management of products at the end of their useful life including pharmaceuticals, batteries, sharps, and veterinary medicine. - 113.
-SUPPORT legislative efforts that reduce the quantity of harmful pharmaceuticals (including veterinary medicine) that ultimately enter wastewater treatment facilities, bodies of water, and landfills.
+- SUPPORT legislation that protects human health and the environment from exposure to hazardous materials and hazardous wastes. - SUPPORT legislative efforts that establish producer responsibility for management of products at the end of their useful life including pharmaceuticals, batteries, sharps, and veterinary medicine.

+• SUPPORT legislative efforts that reduce the quantity of harmful pharmaceuticals (including veterinary medicine) that ultimately enter wastewater treatment facilities, bodies of water, and landfills.